 The short answer is…probably not.

-Besides earning two different Venture spending bonuses, the benefits overlap and incrementally increase as you switch to a product with a higher annual fee.
+The benefits overlap and incrementally increase as you switch to a product with a higher annual fee.

 For example, the Capital One Venture X Rewards Credit Card ($395 annual fee) offers unlimited airport lounge access and earns up to 10x miles on travel.

-In comparison, the Capital One Venture Rewards Credit Card ($95 annual fee) only offers two one-time passes per year and earns up to 5x miles on travel.
+In comparison, the Capital One Venture Rewards Credit Card ($95 annual fee) only offers two one-time lounge passes per year and earns up to 5x miles on travel.
 Further, both cards have the same redemption options.

 Should I Upgrade to Venture X?